 For hiking shoes we use and recommend:

 These trails are meant for day hikes and are extremely well maintained so there’s no need for heavy hiking boots.
-You won’t need to scramble or climb at any time and walking poles not required.

 We hope these awesome things to do convinced you to include Custer State Park on your next visit to South Dakota!